DylanMeeus/springboot_jwt_blog/_posts/2013-07-17-SSO-with-any-saml-app.markdown

 {% excerpt %}

-You probably noticed that we are ading apps at a very fast pace.
+You probably noticed that we are adding apps at a very fast pace.
 This past week we added [SpringCM](http://www.springcm.com) and [EchoSign](http://www.echosign.com).
 And we have a few more in the pipeline, as customers request them.
 There's no magic here, and we are a small team.
 So, how we do it?
 The secret is that it really takes very little effort.
 Auth0 ships with a generic __SAML App__ that is completely configurable:

 ![](/img/saml2-config.png)